Vol. 04 · Issue 14 · APR 2026

 Quad Cortex Captures vs Models: When to Use Each

-The Quad Cortex gives you two fundamentally different ways to get amp tones: models and captures.
-They both live in the same signal chain grid, they both sound great, but they work in completely different ways.
-Understanding the difference changes how you build presets.
+The Quad Cortex gives you two fundamentally different engines for producing amp tones: models and captures.
+They both live in the same signal chain grid, they both sound great, but they work in completely different ways under the hood.
+Understanding the architectural difference changes how you build presets.

 What Models Are

 The key word is circuit.
 The model doesn't just know what one setting sounds like.
 It knows how the entire amp responds across its full range of controls.
 Turn the gain from 1 to 10 and the model reacts the same way the real amp would.
-Crank the bass and cut the treble, and the tone stack interaction is modeled just like the original.
+Crank the bass and cut the treble, and the tone stack interaction is modeled to match the original component behavior.

 Models are flexible.
-You get full control over every parameter — gain, EQ, master volume, presence, depth, sag, and more.
-You can explore the entire range of an amp's voice from a single model.
+You get full control over every parameter: gain, EQ, master volume, presence, depth, sag, and more.
+You can explore the entire range of an amp's voice from a single model block.

 What Captures Are

 A capture is a neural network snapshot of a specific amp at specific settings.
-The Quad Cortex sends a series of test signals through a real amp (or amp + cab + mic setup) and analyzes how the amp responds.
-It then trains a neural network to replicate that exact response.
+The Quad Cortex sends a series of test signals through a real amp (or amp + cab + mic setup) and analyzes the output response.
+It then trains a neural network to replicate that exact input-to-output behavior.

-The result is startlingly accurate.
-A good capture of a cranked Marshall Plexi sounds almost indistinguishable from the real amp — at those exact settings.
+The accuracy is remarkable.
+A well-made capture of a cranked Marshall Plexi sounds nearly indistinguishable from the real amp, at those exact settings.
 The capture has learned the amp's gain structure, EQ curve, dynamic response, and harmonic character for that one specific state.

 Captures are static.
 You get a snapshot, not a simulation.
-The controls on a capture block (gain, EQ, level) are post-processing adjustments — they're tweaking the output of the capture, not changing the virtual amp's internal behavior.
+The controls on a capture block (gain, EQ, level) are post-processing adjustments; they're tweaking the output of the captured neural network, not changing the virtual amp's internal behavior.
 Turning up the "gain" on a capture doesn't drive the virtual preamp tubes harder the way it would on a model.
 It applies gain to the captured signal.

-Think of it this way: a model is like having the real amp in front of you.
-A capture is like having a perfect photograph of the amp at one moment.
+The useful analogy: a model is like having the real amp in front of you with all its knobs.
+A capture is like having a perfect photograph of the amp at one moment in time.

 When Captures Win